 Create Skills for Alexa-Enabled Devices With a Screen

 Alexa-enabled devices with a screen–such as Echo Show, Echo Spot, Fire TV Cube, Fire HD 8, and Fire HD10–allow skill developers to create skills that use both screen and voice interaction.
-The screen displays and interactions are created with the use of templates and the
+This page describes how to create screen displays and interactions with the use of display templates and the

 Watch a video:

-How to Build Alexa Skills for Echo Show for a quick start to creating an Alexa skill with screen support.
+How to Build Alexa Skills for Echo Show for a quick start to creating an Alexa skill with screen support using display templates.

 See Best Practices for Designing Skills for Alexa-Enabled Devices With a Screen for design guidance.

 Display Interface Reference for specific instructions about using the